How I Built a High-Performance Markdown Blog with Next.js 15, Syntax Highlighting & Tailwind CSS v4 in 2025

 import matter from "gray-matter"

-import { marked } from "marked"
+import { unified } from "unified"

 const postsDirectory = path.join(process.cwd(), "src/posts")